 Tuesday 28th January – Dirt Road Band.
 Feat.
 Steve Walwyn (Dr. Feelgood), Horace Panter (The Specials/General Public), Ted Duggan (Badfinger/The Selecter/The Beat)

-212 High Street, Harborne, B17 9PT
+The Junction, 212 High Street, Harborne, B17 9PT

 Every 2nd Sunday of the Month